Reminiscence for people with dementia

 Moving Here is a website hosted by The National Archives, which brings together fascinating archival material related to immigration to England over the past 200 years.
 The site encourages users to contribute their own stories of migrating to England, and now holds a large collection of stories from a wide range of community groups.

-Sporting Memories Network: This organisation promotes the use of sporting memories to improve the wellbeing of people through conversation and reminiscence.
+Sporting Memories Foundation: This organisation promotes the use of sporting memories to improve the wellbeing of people through conversation and reminiscence.
 Its website contains a huge collection of sporting memories contributed from a wide range of people.